Skip to main content

 Choosing to filter assets by Mime type

-Select the attribute you want to filter on and click the 'Add' button to add the filter.
-Then enter the value to search for.
-For example when filtering by Mime type you will be able to choose from all of the available Mime types from the all of the assets in your account.
+In this example, the Mime type attribute field is added to the Filters section.
+Enter the value for which you want to search.
+For example when filtering by Mime type you will be able to choose from all of the available Mime types from all of the assets in your account.
+Click "Apply" to set the filter.

 Showing only images of the image/jpeg Mime type